NEW ENERGY HELPS IN GREEN TRANSITION

 With over 250 sunny days per year, the city offers ideal conditions for solar power generation.
 A new photovoltaic (PV) panel manufacturer in Tbilisi is tapping into this potential, offering cost-effective solutions for residential, commercial, and industrial clients. [pdf]

-Brazilian new energy mobile solar container
+Madagascar s new energy and solar container